Nailujj/FractoViT/README.md

 Key findings (see paper for full details):

 * Robust classification performance across magnifications (50×–10k×).
-* Strong F1 scores even at low magnification (see manuscript).
+* Strong F1 scores even at low magnification (pending evaluation -- see manuscript).
 * Automated workflows reduce the subjectivity and workload of expert fractography.

 ---